 Wawona Covered Bridge & Pioneer Center: The bridge is 150 years old!
 The assembly of the historical cabins from the first superintendent’s cabin to the Wells Fargo cabin do excite.

-Glacier Point Ski, Ostrander Ski Hut, Dewey Point Snowshoe or Yosemite Ski and Snowboard Center: The road is closed until the Ski Area opens near Christmas.
+Glacier Point Ski, Ostrander Ski Hut, Dewey Point Snowshoe or Yosemite Ski and Snowboard Center: The road to the Ski Area opens the weekend before Christmas this year.
 This family or learning friendly resort is inexpensive and lighthearted winter fun.
 You can also rent cross country skis to follow the Glacier Point groomed road to fantastic views.
 Dewey Point is a day of snowshoeing (you can rent from us) for an exceptional Yosemite Valley and High Country winter view.
 For the backcountry adventure of a lifetime bring your backcountry XC Skis and skins to go to the Ostrander Ski Hut for a day or two by booking in advance with Yosemite Association first.

 THIRD DAY: Tuolumne and Merced Groves: Snowshoeing Sequoia Groves, use the route of Highway 120 West going to San Francisco:

 Tuolumne Grove/Merced Grove: Just a quarter mile behind Crane Flat gas station on the Tioga Road/120 East where the road is then closed, the Tuolumne Grove is a mile hike or snowshoe in and out along an old stagecoach road.
 Much easier than the Mariposa Grove.
 The Merced Grove is further down 120 West, it’s great to snowshoe or ski the quieter three miles round trip.
 Sequoias are stunning in a snowy setting.